Cookies help us deliver our services.

 Direct QSL:YES

-Extra QSL Info:QSL Direct to my home adress, no "Green Stamps", IRCs or money transfer needed.
+Extra QSL Info:QSL Direct to my home adress, no "Green Stamps", IRCs or Pay Pal money transfer needed.

 Biography

-In 1995 I moved to Spain, and in 1996 I got my Spanish First Class licence with the callsign EA7AQV, that I keep today.
+In 1995 I emigrated to Spain, and since 1996 I have my current Spanish First Class licence with the callsign EA7AQV.

-After my proffessional retirement, I moved to Castell de Ferro, a beautiful coastal village in the Spanish "Tropical Coast", where I enjoy Ham Radio, as I did in all the places I have lived, with the advantage of having much more time available...
+Recently, after my professional retirement, I have moved to Castell de Ferro, a beautiful coastal village in the Spanish "Tropical Coast", where I can spend all the time I need, dedicated to my passion: THE RADIO, in a very nice environment.

 I like experimenting with wire antennas and RF circuits.
-I operate CW, SSB and Digimodes (sorry, no FT8).
+I operate CW (almost 100 % lately), SSB and "Human" Digimodes (sorry, no FT 4/8).
+I love "DX hunting", but ragchewing is also very nice.

 Worked DXCCs: